gizatechxyz/orion/docs/apis/performance/README.md

 # Performance

-This module contains a set of functions to increase the performance of your model.
+This trait contains a set of functions to increase the performance of your model.

 ```rust
 use onnx_cairo::performance::performance_i32::performance